Machine Learning Engineer Portfolio: The Complete Guide (Projects, Structure & Templates)

 Tier 3: Advanced Projects That Make You Stand Out

+LLM Fine-Tuning or RAG Application.
 Fine-tune a Llama 3 model with LoRA on a domain-specific dataset, or build a RAG pipeline with Pinecone as the vector store and FastAPI as the serving layer.
 Deploy a Streamlit or Gradio front end.
-This project is currently the highest-signal thing you can put in an ML engineer portfolio for companies building LLM-powered products.
+This is currently the highest-signal project you can include for companies building LLM-powered products.

 The Impact Quantification Formula